ans-coe/terraform-modules/azure/hub/README.md

 This module creates a single resource group for all hub related resources.

+If a resource group name for Bastion is specified, a resource group will be created.
+If no name is entered, the main hub resource group will be used.

 ### Network Watcher
 In order to manage network watcher via Terraform, the automatic creation of Network Watcher in Azure needs to be disabled in the subscription.
 Otherwise Terraform will error out.